cashshuffle/cashshuffle-electron-cash-plugin/README.md

 1. Form `Shuffle input address` choose coin which you want to shuffle.
 The list of coins formed from utxo's of your wallet.

 2. From `Shuffle change address` choose the address for the change.
-You can leave default setting if you don't want to get any change back.
+You can leave default setting if you want to get back change to your input address.

 3. From `Shuffle output address` choose the address for shuffled output